 Tests need to be assessed in the context of the individual

 We can’t just look at a test result in isolation to determine if someone is healthy or not.
 We need to take into account their physical examination, current symptoms, past history and family history.
 The relevance of a particular test result needs to take these into account.
 (E.g. we need to consider the relevance of being a vegan or an omnivore when assessing iron levels.
 Or a family history of diabetes might make us watch your blood glucose numbers a bit more closely).
 We also need to take into account your sex (male or female), your age and even your body composition.
 The standard reference ranges don’t always take these nuances into account.

 Tests are just one moment in time

 Results can vary from day to day depending on a whole variety of factors.
-How you felt during the actual test, how hydrated you were, when you last exercised, how you slept the night before etc. can all affect your result on that day.
+How you felt during the actual test, how hydrated you were, when you last exercised, when you last ate, how you slept the night before etc. can all affect your result on that day.
 It helps to understand the context of the actual test when assessing your test results.
 It can make a big difference.
 I use a questionnaire with my clients to help understand context.

 Evaluating trends in pathology tests

-One of the things I do is summarise your results into a spreadsheet so I can study them going back over the years so I can see any trends that may be developing.
+One of the things I do is summarise your results into a spreadsheet.
+This way I can study them going back over the years so I can see any trends that may be developing.
 Think about that example above where the reference range is 15-165 and your result is 16 and technically normal.
 If we look back through past tests and see that 5 years ago your result was 80 and it’s been gradually declining, perhaps that decline might explain your present symptoms.
-Why wait until you finally get an abnormal result of 12 to do something?
+Why wait until you finally get an abnormal result of 12 to finally do something?

 Looking at relationships between tests